 “You would not believe how many borrowers have refinanced from 30 to 15,” Nichols says.
 “It can be a significant payment swing at times, but this low-rate environment makes it a lot easier to justify going with a shorter term.
 Last year, a large portion of our business in refinance was when people were taking those 15-year mortgages.
 Sometimes, they were 2 percent.
 If they were paying 4 percent, and they’re going down to 2, they could justify the difference in payment.”

 This is just one of the many ways that Prospect Bank helps consumers make the financial decisions that are right for them.
 Interested in exploring what a Prospect Bank refinance can do for you?
-Visit one of its nine locations across Central Illinois, including the main branch at 177 West Wood St. in Paris, call (877) 465-4154, or visit BankProspect.com for further information.
+Visit one of its ten locations across Central Illinois and Indiana, including Terre Haute, call (877) 465-4154, or visit BankProspect.com for further information.